Nahid940/language/README.md

 1. You will get the output 'বয়স'
 2. You will get the output 'Age'

-Now You can manage the json file according to your need.
+Now You can manage the json file according to your need in the folder vendor/nahid940/json_files.